Current Research Degree Students

 Prior to writing up, students must read Academic Regulation A6: Research Degrees, in particular Schedule 6.1 which offers generic advice on layout, font sizes etc as you finalise your thesis submission.

-As part of the writing up process, you should undertake regular Turnitin checks on your draft thesis as you did during Module 1 and 2 of the Postgraduate Certificate (PgCert) Research Methods course.
-It is recommended to review your draft thesis on a chapter basis utilising the Graduate School account set up with Turnitin UK.
+As part of the assessment process, you should undertake regular Turnitin checks on your draft thesis as you did during Module 1 and 2 of the Postgraduate Certificate (PgCert) Research Methods course.
+It is recommended to review your draft thesis on a chapter-by-chapter basis utilising the Graduate School account set up with Turnitin UK.
 The Graduate School Moodle page has set up a unique doctorate thesis submission account.
-Please contact Dorothy McDonald, if you are not sure where to source this account.
+Please contact Nick Anderson if you are not sure where to source this account.

-As part of the thesis submission, all students must complete and submit a Research Degrees Self-Declaration (RDDECL) Form (DOC 120KB), as well as provide a Turnitin summary report which shows the major comparisons - usually the first few pages highlighting the largest comparisons, as well as an A4 abstract of the thesis.
+As part of the thesis submission, all students must complete and submit a Research Degrees Self-Declaration (RDDECL) Form (DOC 120KB), as well as provide a Turnitin summary report which shows the major comparisons - usually the first few pages highlighting the largest comparisons.

 Students should aim to submit their thesis for viva examination around half way through their final year of study.
-During the writing up stage, students will still be expected to comply with the six monthly monitoring activity and continue to maintain regular contact with their Supervisory Team.
+During this stage, students will still be expected to comply with the six monthly monitoring activity (RSR forms) and continue to maintain regular contact with their Supervisory Team.

 When the thesis is ready to be submitted, your host School will arrange for binding of the thesis for you pre-viva.